CA Spring Vision Fast

-Logistics: 4 days of fast preparation and 4 days of return incorporation will be at Baker Creek Campground, outside of Big Pine, CA. The Solo threshold phase of the ceremony i will take place in Eureka Valley.
+Four days of solo preparation and four days of return incorporation will be at Baker Creek Campground, outside of Big Pine, CA. The solo, threshold phase, of the ceremony will take place in Eureka Valley.

-We encourage people to arrive the night before we officially start.
-The group will come together for its first meeting at 10:00 a.m. on Monday, April 9th.
-We will complete our ceremony on the afternoon of April 2oth
+We encourage people to arrive on April 5th, the night before we officially start.
+The group will come together for its first meeting at 10:00 a.m. on Tuesday, April 6th.
+We will complete our ceremony on the afternoon of April 17th.

 ADDITIONAL FEES: Camping Fee of $65 and $30 Park entrance fee to be collected at the time of the program.

 You will be responsible for bringing your own food and equipment, though we can provide some gear if needed.
 We ask everyone to come prepared to live self-sufficiently.
 You will need to bring shelter and clothing suitable for a full range of inclement weather.

 To address safety concerns during the pandemic, please contact us regarding our current Coronavirus protocols as well as any current travel restrictions.
 These protocols may affect how you are able to travel to the program.